 Children also participate in guided reading activities at school.
 Depending on the age of your child and their confidence as a reader, these may be small group or whole class activities.
 During our guided reading sessions, we focus on developing the specific skills required to be a confident reader, such as fluency, expression, inference and prediction.

 Reading is an important part of the curriculum and, as such, we believe that reading with your child daily can improve their reading skills significantly.
-We encourage parents/carers to read with their children as often as possible, and ask that they complete the Reading Records that we provide.
+We encourage parents/carers to read with their children as often as possible, and ask that they complete their child’s online reading record.
 Adults in school also complete these records when they have heard a child read.

 Children in Reception and Year 1 are given reading books matched to their knowledge of phonics, which they are able to take home.
 As children move through the school and become more confident readers, they are able to select books within their allocated book band, moving through the bands until they eventually become ‘free readers’.